richardhenyash/freefrom/README.md

 [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).

 #### Colours ####
-White was chosen as the background colour to enable a smple and clear design to be implemented.
+White was chosen as the background colour to enable a simple and clear design to be implemented.
 Bright foreground colours were chosen to contrast with the white background.
-Colour ideas were generated using the [ColorSpace](https://mycolor.space/) colour palette generator.
-The final colour palette selected is shown below:
+Colour ideas were generated using the [ColorSpace](https://mycolor.space/) **Colour Palette** generator.
+The final **Colour Palette** selected is shown below:

 <img src="/static/wireframes/colour-palette.png" width="800px" style="margin: 15px;">